SiebeA/CorpusNormalization/README.md

 - always punct at BOL (now it is only with a period)
 <!-- - Capitalize weekdays -->

+- fix 1006 Bessy, does not break correctly
 - fix 1035 Bessy; in the excel files, the line breaks are messed up; (pf_excel ends up with the correct nr of lines though)